 413-3.1 General: Perform the surface preparation and application of a high molecular weight methacrylate to seal cracks on horizontal and slightly sloped concrete surfaces as approved by the Engineer.
-Applications on bridge decks and other riding surfaces will require the addition of sand over the treated areas to increase the friction (skid) number measured as described by ASTM E-274.
+Applications on bridge decks and other riding surfaces will require the addition of sand over the treated areas to increase the surface friction number (FN) measured as described by AASHTO T242.

-The rate of application (gl/ft2 of concrete) and the application method and equipment must be approved by the Department's State Materials Office (SMO) prior to commencement of work based on the size, depth and the internal condition of cracks.
+The rate of application (ft2 of concrete per gallon) and the application method and equipment to achieve a minimum average penetration of 1 inch must be approved by the SMO prior to commencement of work based on the size, depth and the internal condition of cracks.
 Submit a written sealer application plan based on the above described crack characteristics for approval by the SMO.
-In addition, provide a minimum of 14 days advanced notice so that personnel from the State Materials Office may be present at the beginning of work to evaluate the cracks and provide final approval of the application rate.
-Make arrangements with the material manufacturer to provide on-site technical assistance for the initial application and certify that the mixing ratio, application methods, and sand broadcasting are correct and in accordance with their recommendations.
+In addition, provide a minimum of 14 days advanced notice so that personnel from the SMO may be present at the beginning of work to evaluate the cracks and provide final approval of the application rate if such is requested by the Engineer.
+Make arrangements with the material manufacturer to provide an on-site technical representative with a minimum of ten previous projects with experience in the application and formulation of the methacrylates for the initial application and certify that the mixing ratio, application methods, and sand broadcasting are correct and in accordance with their recommendations.
+The representative shall then visit the site to provide quality assurance observations every two weeks for applications lasting longer than two weeks.